 - Dangerous Goods may include some general health & beauty products such as aerosol-based products like hairspray, tanning spray, shaving cream, and deodorant; aftershave and mouthwash containing alcohol; nail polish and nail polish remover with acetone; alcohol-based perfumes; rubbing alcohol, hand sanitizers

-- Toys without a CE marking, registered trademark, accompanying user instructions and labelling with country of origin and warning labels (e.g. age recommendation/loose parts)
+- Toys without a CE marking, registered trademark, accompanying user instructions and labelling with the country of origin and warning labels (e.g. age recommendation/loose parts)

-Batteries as dangerous goods:
+Batteries as Dangerous Goods:

 It’s important to take note of how common and widespread the use of battery-powered, electronic devices are.
 There are a lot of technical terms involved, but we hope this section helps clear up the confusion on the types of batteries and battery-powered devices you can send with us.